-The Government has a busy two-plus years ahead.
-Not only does it have to get a good deal out of Brussels and Berlin, which it should, but it also has a duty to open up trade links with the much bigger world lying beyond Europe’s shores, the Commonwealth in particular.
+The Government has a busy time ahead if it plans to truly seize the huge opportunities of Brexit by staking out an ambitious independent trade policy that makes Britain once again a global powerhouse.
+Not only does it have to get a good deal out of Brussels and Berlin, which it should, but it also has a duty to open up trade links with the much bigger world lying beyond Europe’s shores.
 Leave.EU will be making its expectations known by closely following the Government’s activity, offering analysis on what’s being done and recommending what should be done.

 LEAVE.EU INSIGHT AND ANALYSIS